FormatMemory/DoctorRecommend/README.md

 How to define the comparator will influence the accuracy of doctor recommendation.

-The reason I use TreeSet to save doctors information is because I assume we will do find K Similar Doctors action very frequently.
-And TreeSet is red-black tree's java implementation, we can easily find a doctor in log(n) time and then access it's neighbors(similar doctors) in constant time (after finding that doctor).
-And every time we want to update this TreeSet, the time cost would be log(n).
-Totally space cost for TreeMap is O(n), which is also very good.
+The reason I use *TreeSet* to save doctors information is because I assume we will do *`find K Similar Doctors`* action very frequently.
+And TreeSet is `red-black tree`'s java implementation, we can easily find a doctor in *log(n)* time and then access it's neighbors(similar doctors) in constant time (after finding that doctor).
+And every time we want to update this TreeSet, the time cost would be *log(n)*.
+Totally space cost for TreeMap is *O(n)*, which is also very good.

-The comparator here takes location, reviewScore, location(now is zip code), category, language into consideration.
+The comparator here takes `location`, `reviewScore`, `location`(now is zip code), `category`, `language` into consideration.
 I self-defined some weights for these factors, which might be not very precisely.

 I also implemented two other comparators (Review Score, location), however, I found the performance (recommendation accuracy) for these single factor comparators are not very good.
 I think it is because, for single factor comparator, weight adjustment/normalization is also needed.